Lightning-AI/pytorch-lightning/docs/source/starter/style_guide.rst

 A model is something like a resnet18, RNN, and so on.

-A system defines how a collection of models interact with each other.
+A system defines how a collection of models interact with each other with user-defined training/evaluation logic.
 Examples of this are:

 * GANs
 * Seq2Seq
 * BERT
-* etc
+* etc.

-A LightningModule can define both a system and a model.
+A LightningModule can define both a system and a model:

-Here's a LightningModule that defines a model:
+Here's a LightningModule that defines a system.
+This structure is what we recommend as a best practice.
+Keeping the model separate from the system improves modularity, which eventually helps in better testing, reduces dependencies on the system and makes it easier to refactor.

 .. testcode::

+    class Encoder(nn.Module):
+        ...

+    class Decoder(nn.Module):
+        ...

+    class AutoEncoder(nn.Module):
+        def __init__(self):
+            super().__init__()
+            self.encoder = Encoder()
+            self.decoder = Decoder()

+        def forward(self, x):
+            return self.encoder(x)

-    class LitModel(LightningModule):
+    class AutoEncoderSystem(LightningModule):
-        def __init__(self, num_layers: int = 3):
+        def __init__(self):
             super().__init__()
             self.auto_encoder = AutoEncoder()